-- D. Legal Authority.
+D. Legal Authority.
 Pursuant to Virginia Code § 62.1-44.19:21, CNU may acquire and use TN and TP credits for purposes of compliance with the Chesapeake Bay TMDL loading reductions of its MS4 Permit, including credits generated by the HRSD Plants by discharging less TN or TP than permitted under the Watershed General Permit.
 Pursuant to Virginia Code § 62.1-44.19:21.1, CNU may also acquire and use TSS credits for purposes of compliance with the Chesapeake Bay TMDL loading reductions of its MS4 Permit, including credits generated by the HRSD Plants by discharging less TSS than allocated under the Chesapeake Bay TMDL.
-With respect to all three parameters, it is recognized that this authority does not limit or otherwise affect the authority of DEQ to establish and enforce more stringent water quality-based effluent limitations in permits where such limitations are necessary to protect local water quality and, further, that the use of water quality credits does not relieve an MS4 permit holder of any requirement to comply with applicable local water quality-based limitations. - E. Redevelopment-Based MS4 TMDL Action Plan.
-CNU expects to achieve its Chesapeake Bay TMDL reduction goals more cost-effectively by utilizing HRSD-generated TN, TP and TSS credits before and during operation of the SWIFT Project in lieu of stormwater retrofit projects coupled with ongoing stormwater quality improvements from redevelopment projects, which are subject to TP reduction criteria (and associated TN and TSS reductions) under the applicable water quality design requirements of DEQ's Virginia Stormwater Management Program Regulation, 9VAC25-870-63.A.2.
-In addition, this cost-effective approach to CNU's Chesapeake Bay TMDL Action Plan implementation will also conserve scarce state resources for other important water quality projects or public education purposes. - F. Credit Trading Premise of SWIFT.
+With respect to all three parameters, it is recognized that this authority does not limit or otherwise affect the authority of DEQ to establish and enforce more stringent water quality-based effluent limitations in permits where such limitations are necessary to protect local water quality and, further, that the use of water quality credits does not relieve an MS4 permit holder of any requirement to comply with applicable local water quality-based limitations.

+E. Redevelopment-Based MS4 TMDL Action Plan.
+CNU expects to achieve its Chesapeake Bay TMDL reduction goals more cost-effectively by utilizing HRSD-generated TN, TP and TSS credits before and during operation of the SWIFT Project in lieu of stormwater retrofit projects on a condensed 10-year schedule (i.e., Second and Third Bay TMDL Permit Cycles) coupled with ongoing stormwater quality improvements from redevelopment projects, which are subject to TP reduction criteria (and associated TN and TSS reductions) under the applicable water quality design requirements of DEQ's Virginia Stormwater Management Program Regulation, 9VAC25-870-63.A.2.
+By aligning with the normal redevelopment cycle rather than scheduling retrofits prior to redevelopment activity, CNU's Chesapeake Bay TMDL Action Plan will also conserve scarce state and local resources for other important water quality projects.

+F. Credit Trading Premise of SWIFT.
 For all of the above reasons and others, the ability to generate TN, TP, and TSS credits through the SWIFT Project and apply those credits as progress under MS4 Permits and associated TMDL Action Plans of entities such as CNU is a fundamental premise for the SWIFT Project.
 HRSD is proceeding with the SWIFT Project, and CNU is supporting it, in large part based on reliance on these water quality trading-based benefits.